 On July 16, 2020, FERC designated DESC as the non-federal representative for informal consultation regarding Section 106 of the NHPA.
-DESC is in the process of coordinating with the State Historical Preservations Officers (SHPOs) from the South Carolina Department of History and Archives and the Georgia Historic Preservation Division on the results of recent survey efforts and appropriate updates to the Historic Properties Management Plan for the Stevens Creek Project.
+DESC is in the process of coordinating with the State Historical Preservations Officers (SHPOs) from the South Carolina Department of History and Archives and the Georgia Historic Preservation Division and Indigenous Tribes with interest in the Stevens Creek Project area on the results of recent survey efforts and appropriate updates to the Historic Properties Management Plan (HPMP) for the Stevens Creek Project.